tedneward/Azgaarnoth/Classes/Wizard/Golemancy.md

 # Arcane Tradition: Golemancy
 You focus your studies on the construction of artificial life, the fabled [golem](/Creatures/Golem.md).
-These constructs have a long history associated with wizards, serving as laboratory assistants, objects of experimentation, and implacable guardians capable of enduring withering eons—and sometimes, literally, hellish conditions.
-Golems represent arcane knowledge given form; imbuing material matter with magic, giving it immense strength and inexorable locomotion, while remaining fully under the wizard’s control.
+These constructs have a long history associated with wizards, serving as laboratory assistants, objects of experimentation, and implacable guardians capable of enduring withering eons--and sometimes, literally, hellish conditions.
+Golems represent arcane knowledge given form; imbuing material matter with magic, giving it immense strength and inexorable locomotion, while remaining fully under the wizard's control.

 ## The Basics of Crafting
-When you choose this school at 2nd level, you gain proficiency with mason’s tools, smith’s tools, and woodcarver's tools, representing the three primary materials golems are crafted from, and the mending cantrip, which does not count against your maxiumum cantrips known.
+When you choose this school at 2nd level, you gain proficiency with mason's tools, smith's tools, and woodcarver's tools, representing the three primary materials golems are crafted from, and the mending cantrip, which does not count against your maxiumum cantrips known.

 ## Prototype Golem
 Beginning at 2nd Level, you can craft a basic, though unadvanced, construct.